 Last night, at Premier Studios in New York, G-Eazy hosted a listening session for his forthcoming sophomore album, When It’s Dark Out.
 While news that big names like Chris Brown and Big Sean will be featured on the album is exciting, the subject matter on the project is what intrigues me the most.

-One of the songs on the album, featuring fellow buzzmaker Kehlani, is entitled “Everything Will Be Okay.”
+Featuring fellow buzzmaker Kehlani, one of these songs is entitled “Everything Will Be Okay.”
 The song is described as the most personal record he’s ever crafted as well as the “most breath-taking song.”
 While we won't spoil the subject matter, G admits to rapping about certain things that even his friends didn’t know.
-“The memories he touches on are wildly different, but connected to the confessional nature of the song,” wrote HNHH's Danny Schwartz.
+“The memories he touches on are wildly different, but connected to the confessional nature of the song,” wrote Danny Schwartz, a writer for HNHH.

 It’s not just “Everything Will Be Okay” that explores a vulnerable side.
 When It’s Dark Out was constructed to sound like it could accompany a horror movie as its soundtrack.
 During the event, G-Eazy revealed that he was influenced by both Wes Craven and Tim Burton, which is why the album features a lot of piano and “foggy synths.”
 In the HNHH coverage of the event, Schwartz recalls that even the party songs have a hint of this dark subject matter.